seangoodvibes/DelugeFirmware/docs/community_features.md

     - Press and hold `RECORD` + turn  `SELECT`
     - Enter the Song menu while in Song or Arranger View by pressing `SELECT` and entering the `SONG > THRESHOLD RECORDING (THRE) > MODE` submenu

+#### 3.34 Polyphony / Voice Count
+- ([#1824]) Added new `Max Voices (VCNT)` menu which lets you configure the Maximum number of Voices for a Polyphonic instrument, accessible by pressing `SELECT` in a `Synth clip` or `Kit clip with a Sound Drum selected and Affect Entire Off` under the `VOICE (VOIC)` menu.
+  - This menu is also accessible from the `VOICE (VOIC) > Polyphony Type (POLY)` type menu by selecting `Polyphonic` and pressing `SELECT`
+- Updated default `Max Voices` for new synth's to `8 voices`.
+Old synths for which a max number of voices has not been configured will default to `16 voices`.

+#### 3.35 Clip Names
+- ([#2293], [#2299], [#3183]) All clips can be named.
+Name must be unique per track.
+Clip name is displayed underneath the track name on OLED.
+  1. Via clip settings menu, see [#3-28-Add-Clip-Settings-Menu-in-Song-View-to-set-Clip-Mode-and-Clip-Name-and-convert-Instrument-Clips-to-Audio-Clips]
+  2. Via `NAME` shortcut in the clip view for non-audio clips (in audio clips the `NAME` shortcut currently names the track instead).
+In KIT clips `AFFECT ALL` must be on, or the shortcut names the active drum instead.
+- ([#3195]) Clip name display includes the section number.
+If the clip has no name, it is displayed using just the section number, as "SECTION N".
+If the clip has a name, it is prefixed with the section number, as "N: CLIP NAME".
+- ([#3195]) When clips are copied, the clip name is copied as well.
+If the target track already has a clip with the same name, an integer suffix starting from 2 is added unless the name already has an integer suffix.
+This integer suffix is incremented until the clip name is unique on the target track.
+Ie. copying a clip named "BRIDGE" to the same otherwise empty track will first create "BRIDGE2", then "BRIDGE3", etc.

+#### 3.36 Configurable Accidental

+- (#3794) Added toggle in `SETTINGS > DEFAULTS > UI > USE SHARPS(#) (SHRP)` to allow users to choose which accidentals to display.
+When enabled in OLED mode, notes will be displayed as A# or D#, as they did prior to this change.
+When disabled, notes will be displayed as B♭ or E♭.
+In 7SEG mode, a dot is used to indicade when the note has the configured accidental.
+If selected, `D.` will mean D#.
+If not selected, `D.` will mean D♭.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: